massoncheg/forgejo-docs/docs/admin/command-line.md

 ```
 NAME:
-   Forgejo forgejo-cli actions generate-secret - Generate a secret suitable for input to the register subcommand
+   forgejo forgejo-cli actions generate-secret - Generate a secret suitable for input to the register subcommand

 USAGE:
-   Forgejo forgejo-cli actions generate-secret
+   forgejo forgejo-cli actions generate-secret
 ```

 ### forgejo-cli actions register

 ```
 NAME:
-   Forgejo forgejo-cli actions register - Idempotent registration of a runner using a shared secret
+   forgejo forgejo-cli actions register - Idempotent registration of a runner using a shared secret

 USAGE:
-   Forgejo forgejo-cli actions register
+   forgejo forgejo-cli actions register

 OPTIONS:
    --secret string            the secret the runner will use to connect as a 40 character hexadecimal string